wlerin/showroom/README.md

 Requires Requests, Pytz, and a working installation of ffmpeg

-Syntax:
+### Install Required Packages

+    pip3 install pytz requests

+### Syntax

+To watch all pages and download up to MAX_DOWNLOADS (default: 60) at once:

+    python3 showroom.py

 To watch and download from one member's page:

     python3 showroom.py "Member Name"

-To watch all pages and download up to MAX_DOWNLOADS (default: 20) at once:

-    python3 showroom.py --all [<output directory>]

 For additional options:

     python3 showroom.py --help

-### Install Required Packages

-    pip3 install pytz requests

 ### INDEX PRIORITIES